Equations for fields with additional fundamental physical constants: Lie algebras of generalized symmetries in quantum phase space

 For

 the $o(1,5)$ algebra degenerates into a semi-direct product of the $o(1,4)$ algebra and the algebra of 5-dimensional translations, while for

 the $o(3,3)$ algebra degenerates into a semi-direct product of the $o(2,3)$ algebra and the algebra of 5-dimensional translations.
-The special importance have the following values of parameters: $L^2=0$, or $M^2=0$, or $H^2=L^2M^2$, because passing through these values alters a type of a considered simple algebra.
+The special importance have the following values of parameters: $L^2=0$, or $M^2=0$, or $H^2=L^2M^2$, because passing through these values mutates a type of an algebra under consideration.